 In the first quarter of 2021, despite the corona pandemic-related lockdown, most building permits were issued to date; in terms of annual results those of 2020 are in third place after the peak values of 2017, immediately followed by 2019

-In the fourth quarter of 2019, 20 000 apartments were approved for construction.
-It does not include the units to be built in Vienna by means of acquisition, construction or conversion of existing buildings.
-As in 2017, this was the highest result of all reference quarters since 2010.
-It was around 23% or 3 700 units above that of the previous year.
-Compared to the other comparative figures, there were increases between 17% or 2 900 (compared to the 4th quarter 2015) and around 56% or 7 200 apartments (compared to the reference quarter 2010).
+Around 19 300 apartments were approved for construction in the first quarter of 2021.
+It does not include the units created in Vienna by adding, building or converting existing buildings.
+This was the highest result of all reference quarters since 2005.
+It was around 21% or 3 400 units above that of the previous year.
+Compared to the previous peak values from 2019 followed by 2017, there are now expansions of three and five percent (around 600 and 900 absolute).
+Compared to the corresponding figures back to 2011 there were consistently increases between nine percent or 1 600 apartments (compared to the beginning of 2018) and 67% or 7 700 permits (compared to the reference quarter of 2012).

 Please consult our German website for further information.
 Detailed results dating back to the 1st quarter of 2005 are available there.

 Some of these figures are estimated and preliminary.

 © STATISTICS AUSTRIA, Last Changed 12.07.2021